ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 \[\[ [See issue #104](https://github.com/ietf-wg-gnap/gnap-core-protocol/issues/104) \]\]

-The client software MUST reject as an error a situation where the `flags` field contains the `bearer` flag and the `key` field is present with any value.
+The client software MUST reject as an "invalid_flag" error a situation where the `flags` field contains the `bearer` flag and the `key` field is present with any value.

 ## Proving Possession of a Key with a Request {#binding-keys}